 My connecting flights going to the ship on Feb 14 before the global corona virus outbreak

-It was the same in my second connecting flight which is Madrid.
-I think there were 1 in 20 people wearing mask, some of them looks Asian.
+It was the same on my second connecting flight which was to Madrid.
+I think there were 1 in 20 people wearing masks, some of them looking Asian.

-I signed on in Algeciras, Spain and the news about the COVID-19 didn’t made any impact.
+I signed on in Algeciras, Spain and the news about COVID-19 didn’t make any impact.
 It was like any regular day and people were enjoying the warm sun.

 Normal Port Stay